markangelo604/cappucina-midterm-project/README.md

-# USE THIS COMMAND IN YOUR PROJECT FOLDER TO USE .ENV AND MONGO DB
+# USE THIS COMMANDS IN YOUR PROJECT FOLDER TO USE .ENV, MONGODB AND EXPRESS
-*composer require mongodb/mongodb vlucas/phpdotenv*
+*composer require mongodb/mongodb vlucas/phpdotenv react/http psr/http-message react/socket*
+*npm install express cors dotenv*

+# TO RUN BOTH ADMIN AND CLIENT SERVERS EXECUTE THE admin_node.js USING:
+**
 # Team Cappucina's Midterm Project - Carpooling App

 ## 📌 Project Overview